matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Hardened servers with snapshots and automated patching.
 - Flexible, multi-regional deployments.

-**Managed Service for Microsoft Active Directory allows you to create the right architecture for your domain**
+**Managed Service for Microsoft Active Directory allows you to create the right architecture for your domain.**

 - Factors to consider are:
     - Alignment with existing security zones.